hmetgundogdu/motoalarm/README.md

 # Motivation

-My motivation is make a motor alarm system as cheap way.
+My motivation is make a motorcycle alarm system as cheap way.

 # Some screenshots